omeryasingundogdu/youtube-react/README.md

-#YouTube-like Video Application
+YouTube-like Video Application

-#This project is a modern video watching experience similar to YouTube, built with React and Mantine UI.
+A modern video watching experience inspired by YouTube, built with React and Mantine UI.

--🚀 Features
+🚀 Features
--📱 Responsive design
--🎥 Video playback and watching
--🎨 Modern and sleek interface
--⚡ Fast and performant
+📱 Responsive design - 🎥 Video playback and watching - 🎨 Modern and sleek interface - ⚡ Fast and performant